-With this handy Stardew Valley Co-op guide we will teach you everything you need to know about multiplayer in this chill game.
-Since its release in 2016, Stardew Valley has grown to become a legend in the simulation RPG genre.
-With its massive fanbase, the ability to play the game with friends has been in high demand for some time.
-Well now, you can!
+With this handy Stardew Valley Co-op guide, we will teach you everything you need to know about multiplayer in this chill game.
+Stardew Valley has grown to become a legend in the simulation RPG genre.
+With its massive fan base, the ability to play the game with friends has been in high demand for some time.
 Build your own farm with up to four friends or have them join your existing save file through local or online co-op.

-We also have a heap of other Stardew Valley guides for you – whether you’re wondering how to woo the mysterious Stardew Valley Sebastian, or you’re looking to maximize your skills and profits with a day of catching Stardew Valley fish guide, we’ve got you.
+We also have a heap of other Stardew Valley guides for you - whether you're wondering how to woo the mysterious Stardew Valley Sebastian, or you're looking to maximize your skills and profits with a day of catching Stardew Valley fish, we've got you.

 How do I play online co-op in Stardew Valley?

-If you want to create a new online multiplayer world, just follow these simple steps.
+If you want to create a Stardew Valley multiplayer world, follow these simple steps:

 How do I play Stardew Valley multiplayer on mobile?